krupajshetty/Players-Re-identification/README.md

 python scripts.py
 ```

-You can stop the script early by pressing **q** while the video preview window is open.
+You can stop the script early by pressing **Ctrl+C** while the video preview window is open.

 ---